-- 29. Click on the View Scan tab. - 30.
-Click on the [□] button to load a previously saved MultiScan measurement. - 31.
+- 30. Click on the button to load a previously saved MultiScan measurement. - 31.
 There are many ways to visualize the result of a MultiScan measurement by utilizing the features on the View Scan tab.
-For detailed information, please refer to page 131.
+For detailed information, please refer to page 56.